alexandre-touret/api-first-workshop/docs/workshop.md

 If we want to apply the same principes we implemented before, this client layer should be generated from a specification.

 How to do that for even-driven APIs?
-The [AsyncAPI] standard could help us in this challenge!
+The [AsyncAPI](https://www.asyncapi.com/) standard could help us in this challenge!

-It is based on OpenAPI and specifies event-driven APIs based on Kafka, AMQP or MQTT.
+It is based on OpenAPI and specifies event-driven APIs accessible through Kafka, AMQP or MQTT.

-### Drafting an event-driven API
+### 🛠️ Drafting an event-driven API

 In this chapter, we will
-* See how to validate a AsyncAPI file
+* See how to validate an AsyncAPI file
-* Generate the POJO from an AsyncAPI specification
+* Generate the POJO from it

 First, create the file ``supplychain-asyncapi.yaml`` in the folder ``src/main/resources/asyncapi`` and copy the following content: